botkop/akkordeon/README.md

 [info] tdp        epoch:     7 loss:  0.892328 duration: 2856.552759ms scores: (0.7027704402551813)
 [info] vdp        epoch:     1 loss:  0.866831 duration: 1768.835725ms scores: (0.7107204861111112)
 ```
+## Components

+### Gate
+A gate is similar to a layer.
+Every gate is an actor.
+Whereas in a traditional network, there is only one optimizer for the complete network, every gate has its own optimizer.
+There is however, no difference in functionality, since optimizers do not share data between layers.

+A gate can consist of an arbitrarily complex network in itself.
+You can put multiple convolutional, pooling, batchnorm, dropout, ... and so on in one gate.
+Or you can assign them to different gates, thus distributing the work over multiple actors.

+### Sentinel
+The sentinel does a couple of things:
+- provide data for training and validation
+- calculate and report loss and accuracy during training and validation
+- trigger the forward pass for training and validation
+- trigger the backward pass when training